 Summary: Are you aware that taking out an FHA loan comes with mortgage insurance payments?
 The question is, can you get rid of it without having to refinance?
 Read on to find out

 If you bought your home using an FHA loan, you are paying mortgage insurance (MI) each month.
 MI limits the lender’s exposure to loss if a borrower fails to make their payments and the lender has to foreclose on the property.

-The amount you pay depends primarily on when you got your loan.
+The amount you pay depends primarily on when you got your loan and what your loan amount is.
 The premium was just .55% up until October, 2010, when FHA raised it to .90%.
 The MI increased each year until April, 2013, when it reached 1.35%.
 FHA decreased it to .85% in January, 2015.
 Even though the premium increased, it did so only for new loans; existing loans continued at the rate when they were originated.

 Mortgage insurance is expensive

 The monthly premium is costly; a homeowner who paid $400,000 for his home in 2012 and made a 3.5% down payment would fork over more than $400 a month for MI.

 If you have an FHA loan, there is good news and bad news.
 The good news is that you may be able to get rid of that expensive mortgage insurance.
 The bad news is that if you got your loan after June, 2013, you’re stuck with it for the life of the loan, which is until you sell the home, pay it off, or refinance.